XCentium/Leveraging-Sitecore-Personalization-Rules-in-Sitecore-Commerce/README.md

 1-Copy the XP 'XCentium.Sitecore.Commerce.XA' project to your XP Solution and add it as a project.
 2-Add it as a dependency to your XP Web Project.
-3-Copy the config file under App_Config/Include/zzz/ to your web project.
+3-Copy the config files under App_Config/Include/zzz/ to your web project.
 4-Deploy the web project.
-5-Install XcProductData-1.0.0.zip package.
-This overrides ProductList and ProductVariants DataSource Template to extend with 'Personalization Id'.
+5-Install packages under /Packages folder using Sitecore Package installer.

 How to Use
 ==============